 “Generally speaking, it has been quite steady for the last few years although our conveyancing work does tend to go in cycles.
-Fridays and the last day of the month are always busy for completions, or if there’s a bank holiday.
+On a Friday or the last day of the month are always busy for completions, or if there’s a bank holiday.
 And people always want to get in by Christmas every year.
 Spring is also traditionally a busy time for us.”

 The property market is also likely to be affected by changes to the treatment of loan interest for tax purposes on rental income, due to come into effect in April 2017.

 “The changes will be phased in over a number of years,” says Liz.
-“But commentary I have read suggests that private landlords will look at putting up rents to maintain their rental income because they will be paying more tax.
+“But it does mean that private landlords will look at putting up rents to maintain their rental income because they will be paying more tax.